Frequently-Asked Questions about FEBS Long-Term Fellowships

 Applicants for a Long-Term Fellowship should normally have a Ph.D. at the closing date for the submission of applications.
 However, those applicants who provide written evidence from the authority responsible for awarding their Ph.D. that the degree is to be conferred on them within three months of the closing date of the call for which they are submitting an application may apply.

-Is it possible for a past recipient of a FEBS Short-Term Fellowship or FEBS Collaborative Experimental Scholarship for Central & Eastern Europe to apply for a Long-Term Fellowship if the latter is to be used for work at the same host laboratory?
+Is it possible for a past recipient of a FEBS Short-Term Fellowship or FEBS Collaborative Developmental Scholarship to apply for a Long-Term Fellowship if the latter is to be used for work at the same host laboratory?

 Yes, this is possible provided that the visit with the initial Fellowship/Scholarship was completed more than 12 months prior to the date of application for a Long-Term Fellowship.

 As the guidelines on the Fellowships Programme stipulate that fellowships are originally granted for one year and may be renewed for a further year, up to a maximum of 3 years, should the outline of the proposed research at the host institute attached to the initial request for a Long-Term Fellowship cover the work to be carried out during the first year or the full work to be carried out during 2-3 years?